cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_22.rst

 |
 | VC = Venture Capital
 | PE = Price Earnings Ratio
+|

-performant
+| performant
-Definition: functioning well or as expected.
+| Definition: functioning well or as expected.
-Usage: a highly performant database which is easy to use.
+| Usage: a highly performant database which is easy to use.
+|
+| hype
+| Definition: promote or publicize (a product or idea) intensively, often exaggerating its importance or benefits.
+| Usage: she relied on hype and headlines to stoke up interest in her music.
+| Usage: an industry quick to hype its products.

 #.
 Accumulative vs. Cumulative